 Average MPG: 58.9

-Dacia offers a single 1.5-litre turbodiesel engine in the Duster, but you can choose the dCi 115 motor with front- or four-wheel drive.
+Dacia offered a single 1.5-litre turbodiesel engine for the previous-generation Duster, but you can choose the dCi 115 motor with front- or four-wheel drive.
 Go with the former and you’ll be able to aim for the official average of 58.9mpg, while the 4x4 version comes in at a still respectable 53.3mpg.
 That's good going for a car that can handle a surprising amount of rough road driving, as are CO2 emissions of 127g/km and 141g/km for the two- and four-wheel drive models, respectively.

-The Duster is relaxing to drive, with the emphasis firmly on comfort rather than trying to compete with sportier offerings such as the Ford Puma or Audi Q2.
+While it might not be as up-to-the-minute as the all-new model, the 2019-2024 Duster still looks great and it’s outstanding value for money.
+It’s relaxing to drive, with the emphasis firmly on comfort rather, than trying to compete with sportier offerings such as the Ford Puma or Audi Q2.
 The driving experience on the motorway is just as straightforward thanks to decent refinement, but the Duster trails most rivals with its relative lack of standard safety kit.

 Dacia Duster Review